 - There are clear evidence of effects on impaired fertility noted in the rat in studies of sodium bromide and ammonium bromide.
 The effects were severe, dose related and not solely a secondary consequence of general systemic toxicity.
 Moreover, the observed effects appear to be due to infertility of both male and female rats. - There are some evidence of effects on the male reproductive organs seen in studies of sodium bromide and ammonium bromide in the rat: decreased organ weights, histopathological changes, adverse effects on sperm count, morphology, and motility.
 Moreover, there were some evidence indicating reduced spermatogenesis and reduced secretory activity of prostate.
 These effects were considered not being solely secondary non-specific consequences of systemic toxicity. - There are some evidence for effects on female gonads: a decreased number of corpora lutea were noted in the subchronic toxicity studies of sodium bromide (both guideline and non-guideline) and in the two-generation reproductive toxicity study of sodium bromide.
-These effects were observed in the absence of severe systemic toxicity in females in the OECD TG 90-day repeated dose toxicity study, and in P females of the intermediate dose group in the two-generation reproductive toxicity study.
-In females of the high dose group in the two-generation reproductive toxicity study theses effects were seen in presence of excessive maternal toxicity.
+These effects were observed in the absence of severe systemic toxicity in females in the OECD TG 90-day repeated dose toxicity study, and in P females of the intermediate dose group in the two-generation reproductive toxicity study these effects were seen in presence of excessive maternal toxicity.

 Thus, in a total weight of evidence the available data provide clear evidence of an adverse effect on both male and female sexual function and fertility and there is no mechanistic evidence to indicate that the observed effects are not relevant for humans.
-Based on read-across from ammonium bromide and sodium bromide to calcium bromide, classification in Repr.
+Classification in Repr.
 1B, H360F is therefore warranted.

-Classification in Repr 1A is not appropriate as it should be based on human data and no reliable/robust human data specific of calcium bromide or the source substances (bromide salts) is available.
+Classification in Repr 1A is not appropriate as it should be based on human data and no reliable/robust human data specific of sodium bromide or other bromide salts is available.

-Classification in Repr 2 is not appropriate as the evidence for adverse effects on sexual function and fertility from existing experimental data on the source substances (bromide salts) is considered as clear evidence and not some evidence.
+Classification in Repr 2 is not appropriate as the evidence for adverse effects on sexual function and fertility from existing experimental data on sodium bromide and the source substances (bromide salts) is considered as clear evidence and not some evidence.